1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Castrati

 Adult male alto and sopranos, called castrati, first appeared in Catholic Church choirs to sing mass.
-Women, considered "unclean" by the Catholic Church, were forbidden to sing Mass, so prepubescent boys and castrati men sang soprano and alto in Catholic choirs until the twentieth century.
+Women were forbidden to sing Mass, so prepubescent boys and castrati men sang soprano and alto in Catholic choirs until the twentieth century.
 Adult males can maintain a natural soprano or alto range if castrated before puberty, hence the name castrato (plural, castrati).
 The cringe worthy practice of castration for vocal enhancement was banned by the Catholic Church in1903.
 The last known castrati Catholic Church musician, Alessandro Moreschi, music director of the Sistine Chapel, passed away in 1922 at the age of sixty-six.

 Because women were allowed to sing in Protestant churches—thank you Martin Luther—castrati were not normally used in Protestant worship services.